 - Manitoba’s average household income is $85K, and the median income is $68K.

 - Manitoba’s average mortgage balance is around $259K.

 - Manitoba’s municipal property tax rates range from 2.78% to 3.74% of the assessed property value.

 About the Manitoba Housing Market

 Manitoba has experienced some year-over-year home price increases since 2009.
 The Bank of Canada (BoC) increases in its Key Policy Overnight rates in 2022 have temporarily limited the growth of mortgages in the province.
 Property prices are starting to decrease.
-However, Manitoba’s property market remains resilient, and except for a few metro areas, prices have not dropped more than 20% thus far.
+However, Manitoba’s property market remains resilient, prices have not dropped more than 20% thus far.

 The BoC’s rate increases may have damaged the mortgage market in Manitoba, but we expect this to be short-lived.
-Canada expects more than 2 million immigrants between 2022 and 2023, with many choosing to call Manitoba home.
+Canada expects more than 2 million immigrants between 2022 and 2023, with some choosing to call Manitoba and the environs home.
 Over the shorter term – a combination of labour shortages, wage increases and demand due to population growth will intensify housing affordability as the federal government seeks to tame inflation.

 Over the long term, these issues will only be exacerbated as professionals immigrate to Canada and decide to make Manitoba their home.
 Thus over the long term, prices are driven further up as inflation is tamed and remains lower than where these future Canadians emigrate.